jeflem/ananke/doc/src/container-admins.md

 ### Hub admins

-To give a hub user admin privileges inside the hub (see [here](hub-admins.md)), get the user's username (from URL `.../user/USERNAME/...` when user visits the hub) and write it to `runtime/jupyterhub_config.d/20_users.py` (rename `20_users.py.template`):
+To give a hub user admin privileges inside the hub (see [For hub admins](hub-admins.md)), get the user's username (from URL `.../user/USERNAME/...` when user visits the hub) and write it to `runtime/jupyterhub_config.d/20_users.py` (rename `20_users.py.template`):
 ```
 c.Authenticator.admin_users.add('hub_admin_user_id')
 ```

-If there is more than one hub admin, use one such line per hub admin.
+If there are more than one hub admin, use one such line per hub admin.

 ### User server behavior